saltstack/salt/doc/topics/translating.rst

     make html SPHINXLANG=pt_PT

-Open your browser, point it to the local documentation and check the localized documentation you've just build.
+Open your browser, point it to the local documentation path and check the localized output you've just build.

 .. _`Transifex`: https://www.transifex.com